 GM: Caroline’s newfound power clearly has limits, as the newly-turned vampire has to spend several further minutes buttering up her newly-amenable uncle and promising not to ever repeat that sort of behavior.
 At length, he gives in, patting her hand with an affectionate smile.

 “Very well, Caroline.
 You have always been my favorite niece.
-The Devillers and Whitneys are still besides themselves with gratitude over your actions at the police station.
-Given those, I think we can let this off with a promise not to tell anyone else.”
+The Devillers and Whitneys are still besides themselves with gratitude over your recent actions.
+I think we can let this off with a promise to tell no one else.”

 “Is there anything else you’d like me to do, Uncle Orson?” she asks.

-GM: “Beyond keeping the matter discrete?
+GM: “Beyond keeping the matter discreet?
 Merely to continue being a credit to our family’s name.”